Spain & Portugal: Coastal Camino de Santiago | VBT Bicycling Vacations Skip to Main Content

 Spain & Portugal: Coastal Camino de Santiago

 To cycle the coastal portion of the Camino de Santiago from north to south, this VBT vacation is the only game in town!
-On this historic route, you’ll feel the depth of sacred traditions during your stay at an ancient monastery next to the Cathedral of Santiago de Compostela.
+On this historic route, you’ll experience the charm of Spanish traditions during your stay at a tranquil Relais & Châteaux property—once a 18th-century paper mill—nestled just outside Santiago de Compostela.
 Cycling down the Galician coast, you’ll be greeted by green valleys tumbling into the sea—as well as the friends of your local trip leaders.
 Meet an authentic ship’s captain on a boating excursion around the Illa de Arousa—plus the Arousa Sea Women who teach you sustainable shellfishing techniques passed down through the generations.
 In Portugal’s Lima Valley, you’ll meet the Count of Calheiros, who treats you to lunch at his villa—and may even bestow upon you the sacred shell of St. James.

 Tour Highlights